Choose the perfect holiday letting

 Popular holiday rental amenities in Moldova

 A few of the rentals offer a pool, which makes Moldova an excellent destination for people looking to spend their holidays poolside.
-Hotel rooms with pools in Moldova are a excellent choice for groups of 3 and cost, on average, £69 a night.
-In Moldova, a few of the holiday rentals including a pool are near the water.
+Hotel rooms with pools in Moldova are a excellent choice for groups of 4 and cost, on average, £73 a night.
+In Moldova, nearly all of the holiday rentals including a pool are near the water.
 If you own a pet, you should easily be able to find a pet-friendly property in Moldova.
-Pet-friendly properties in Moldova cost, on average, £39 per night.
+Pet-friendly properties in Moldova cost, on average, £60 per night.
 You can also find suitable city properties, as a few of the pet-friendly holiday lettings are centrally located (less than 2 kilometres from the city centre).

 Experience Moldova's hidden magic with great holiday lettings